gbarbalat/ATD_evol/Create_Cohort/README.md

 ## Pre-process dbs based on flowchart: obvious filter (excl criteria from flowchart) and obvious select on Out, Exp, Cv
 on SAS, run preproc_flowchart.sas
- - Remove individuals who had been on ATD before
+ - Remove individuals who had been on ATD before their ATD initiation 2015-2017
- - Remove individuals with a psych admission before
+ - Remove individuals with a psych admission before their ATD initiation 2015-2017
- Filter out individuals prescribed with AEpi, Apsychotics and stimulants before 2015
+ - Remove individuals prescribed with AEpi, Apsychotics and stimulants before their ATD initiation 2015-2017
- Left join with hospital data 2015-2019 AND with MAX_TRT_DTD
- Filter out non metropolitan districts
- Left join with EDI and n_PS

 # Section 2 - Process data
 On R, run ATD_evol_Process.R